Perpetual Futures Terms of Service

 - We may resume normal operation when we reasonably determine it is appropriate.
 We are not obliged to resume the Perpetual Service within any specific timeframe or to maintain any particular market or feature.

-16. Principal Trading; Conflicts of Interest
+16. Third-Party Venue; Conflicts of Interest

 - Crypto Wallet and/or its affiliates may trade for their own account and may hedge, risk-manage, or otherwise offset exposures arising from the Perpetual Service on third-party venues, protocols, or liquidity sources.
 Such activity may be executed at any time, including when you have open Positions, and may affect market prices, liquidity, spreads, and execution outcomes.

 - To the maximum extent permitted by applicable law, Crypto Wallet does not owe you any duty of best execution.
-We may execute, route, match, net, aggregate, internalize, or otherwise process orders and Positions in the manner described in the FAQ and Disclosures, and we do not represent that you will receive the best available price, the best available spread, or the best possible outcome.
+We may execute, route, match, net, aggregate, or otherwise process orders and Positions in the manner described in the FAQ and Disclosures, and we do not represent that you will receive the best available price, the best available spread, or the best possible outcome.

 - We have no obligation to disclose to you any proprietary positions, hedging activity, strategies, intentions, or internal risk management actions.
-Crypto Wallet and its affiliates may implement policies, procedures, and information barriers intended to manage conflicts of interest, but you acknowledge that such measures do not eliminate conflicts and do not create any duty to you.
+Crypto Wallet and its affiliates may implement policies, procedures, and information barriers intended to manage conflicts of interest, but such measures do not eliminate conflicts and do not create any duty to you.

 - By using the Perpetual Service, you consent to the activities and conflicts described in this Section 16.